Kasonnara/caravan-war/ROADMAP.md

 > Note: The project doesn't intent to create bot nor play in the place of players.
 Automation in game must stick to data gathering.
 Any feature toward bot creation will be rejected.

-- andoid or emulator screen collect
+- android or emulator screen collect
     - [ ] screenshot post-analysis
     - [ ] direct screenshot analysis
     - [ ] video post-analysis